 I was born nine years after the massacre, and my first encounter with Peoples Temple came from Wikipedia articles.
 Nothing captured my imagination the way Peoples Temple has.
 To me, it needed an opera.
 I found inspiration in the prospect of highlighting a truth that is too often pushed aside.
 John Eaton wrote a partially-performed opera, and there are small-scale works dealing with Jonestown events, but there have been no large-scale works fully performed.
 It was time for me to create one.

 Heaven Down Here is a 90 minute chamber opera: a staged presentation of an imaginary last day at Peoples Temple for twenty-five singers, instrumentalists and dancers.
 It combines sounds of Pentecostal worship, gospel music, operatic oratorio and recitative singing, and experimental improvisation into a three-act musical patchwork narrative in my unique musical language of avant-gospel.
 It represents years of composing, arranging, re-arranging, experimenting, visioning, researching, discussing with experts, supporters and collaborators, planning, changing plans, rehearsing, choreographing, fundraising, and struggling with difficult and complex ideas and emotions.
 The work finally had its first two performances on June 25th and 28th.
 I was simultaneously inspired, thrilled and terrified to see it come to life, and I cannot express enough gratitude to the long list of friends, supporters and collaborators who helped make this dream a reality.
-I posted samples of the work here.

 I see myself in Peoples Temple.
 Both Jim Jones and I had roles in majority-black faith communities.
 My experience as a music director for African-American congregations brought me unexpected power and privilege fueled by racial injustice, a position all too familiar to Jim Jones.
 The black Pentecostal-inspired worship of Peoples Temple would have been familiar and comforting to me, as I share their demonstrated commitment to Christian-inspired progressive politics and anti-racist socialist message.